apache/flink/docs/content/docs/dev/configuration/advanced.md

 include these JARs in the `/lib` folder (recommended), or you need to shade them in the uber JAR of your Flink SQL Jobs.

+before, we had everything packaged in the same jar called flink-table (if you download the 1.14 distro, you see it under /lib).
+Now, because we need to allow users to swap the planner-loader with planner_scalaversion, we had to split that single jar in 3 jars

 For more details, check out how to [connect to external systems]({{< ref "docs/connectors/table/overview" >}}).

 ## Table Planner and Table Planner Loader